Skip to main content

 Illinois Consumer Fraud and Deceptive Business Practices Act

-FAQ: Debt Collection in Illinois
+FAQ: Debt Lawsuits in Illinois

 How long do I have to respond in Illinois?